The Instant Pot scores 8.7/10 on our Time-to-Table Scale versus 2.1/10 for the slow cooker. The Instant Pot is faster on every meal we tested and.

 - Instant Pot Pro Plus (1,000W), 15 min: 1.0 kW x 0.25 hrs = 0.25 kWh = $0.04 | Time-to-Table: 0.0

-- Slow Cooker: N/A — takes 2+ hours, which is absurd for eggs
+- Slow Cooker: N/A — takes 2+ hours, which fell below practical threshold for this meal type

 Meal 6: Chili (6 Servings)